 12. What’s Going on With the Other Properties Near Me?

-It’s a good idea to be in the know of what’s happening on the land near you.
+It’s a good idea to be in the know of what’s happening on the land near you and getting to know your neighbors.
 Are properties near you in the process of development?
 Have there been environmental issues or hazards with your neighbors?
 This will help you get an idea of what to expect from your own land.

 13. What Is The Property’s Highest and Best Use?